- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - To learn more

 Itching can keep you awake and cause restlessness, anxiety, skin sores, and infection.
-Common causes of itching in people with cancer include dry skin, changes in the blood, allergies, side effects of medicines, and chemo or radiation therapy.
+Common causes of itching in people with cancer include dry skin, allergies, side effects of medicines, and cancer treatment.
 Other illnesses and certain kinds of cancer can also cause itching.

 What to look for

 - Dry, red, rough, flaky skin

 - A yellowing of the skin or of the whites of eyes

 - Rash or bumps